pouyan-asg/Microturbine-control-with-MPC/README.md

 Notes
 -
-- All simulation files are created before (2014 to 2016) and after that I just published papers, So mainly I had no time to update them.
-Before I post this repository I tested them and all works without error.
+- All simulation files are created already (2014-2016) and after that I just published papers, So mainly I had no time to update them.
+Before posting this repository, I tested all of them and files works without error.
 If you encounter any error especially in MPC files, tell me in the issue section.
-- For more information about this project and papers relate to it, please visit the project page in ResearchGate: https://www.researchgate.net/project/Modeling-and-modern-control-of-distributed-generation-systems-based-on-microturbine-and-storage-in-intelligent-operation-of-distribution-network
+- For more information about this project and papers related to it, please visit the project page in ResearchGate: https://www.researchgate.net/project/Modeling-and-modern-control-of-distributed-generation-systems-based-on-microturbine-and-storage-in-intelligent-operation-of-distribution-network